-Mexico: once synonymous with escape and freedom, better known nowadays for widespread violence, narcotraffic, and migration.
-The ocean, the beaches, the ancient ruins, the tequila: under the patina of mass tourism there’s a complex, neurotic country trying to carve out a place for itself in the shadow of its hulky neighbor.
+Once synonymous with escape and freedom, Mexico is now more frequently described as a place plagued by widespread violence, drug trafficking, endemic corruption, and uncontrolled migration.
+Under the patina of a tourist paradise—with its beaches, its ancient ruins, its tequila—lies a complex, dynamic country trying to carve out a place for itself in the shadow of its powerful neighbor.

-In the most populous Spanish-speaking country in the world, 89 indigenous languages are also spoken: a contradictory legacy reflected in its politics, society, religion, food, and culture.
-With a fifth of the population identifying as indigenous, rediscovering and revaluing the country’s pre-Columbian roots informs much of public debate.
-The controversial Mayan train project connecting Mexico’s Caribbean resorts with the South’s archaeological sites, crossing (and endangering) communities and forests, is a perfect example of the opposition between the two souls of the country.
+The most populous Spanish-speaking country in the world, Mexico is also home to 89 indigenous peoples and languages: one of the many contradictory legacies of the country’s colonial past, which still permeates its politics, society, religion, food, and culture.
+With a fifth of the population identifying as indigenous, the issue of rediscovering and revaluing the country’s pre-Columbian roots is at the center of the public debate.
+The controversial Mayan train project, which would connect Mexico’s Caribbean resorts with the South’s archaeological sites, crossing (and endangering) communities and forests, is a perfect example of the opposition between the two souls of the country.

 The attempts to resolve this contradiction, or better still to learn to live with it, will define the Mexico of the future.
 Only by recognizing equal status to ethnic and linguistic minorities will the country be able to reconcile its fractured identity.